 Demystifying Financial Advisors, Ep #252

-Did you know that anyone can say they’re a financial advisor?
+Did you know that anyone can say they are a financial advisor?
 They may not be licensed or experienced.
 So how do you know who to trust?

-In this episode of Best in Wealth, I’ll break down the three types of people who put “financial advisor” on their business cards, what the letters after a financial advisor’s name mean, and how a fee-only financial advisor is compensated for their services.
+In this episode of Best in Wealth, I will break down the three types of people who put “financial advisor” on their business cards, what the letters after a financial advisor’s name mean, and how a fee-only financial advisor is compensated for their services.

 Knowing all of these things will help you determine what type of advisor is right for you to help you achieve a successful retirement.